-- a) Created an established configuration baseline of the design containing all items making up the system, which include all functional components, and the required verification to demonstrate the achievement of stated performance. - b) Taken into account all relevant industry standards, when applicable. - c) Provided an updated risk assessment for the realization phase. - d) Provided an updated cost analysis when appropriate. - e) Developed an updated schedule and milestones for completion.
+- a) Formulated a feasible project which include an element of design. - b) Created an established configuration baseline of the design containing all items making up the system, which include all functional components, and the required verification to demonstrate the achievement of stated performance. - c) Taken into account all relevant industry standards, when applicable. - d) Provided an updated risk assessment for the realization phase. - e) Provided an updated cost analysis when appropriate. - f) Developed an updated schedule and milestones for completion.